-Four years of full-time (or part-time equivalent), relevant experience that demonstrate financial planning knowledge and competencies, and directly or indirectly support the financial planning process.
+Four years of full-time, relevant experience that demonstrate financial planning knowledge and competencies, and directly or indirectly support the financial planning process.
 This pathway is appropriate for professionals such as paraplanners and those in compliance, technical, research, learning and development and practice management areas.
 This pathway is also appropriate for academics teaching units in a financial planning curriculum.
 This pathway will achieve the non-practicing CFP designation.
+This pathway is for someone who is not yet registered on the ASIC Financial Adviser Register.